nathanchapero-creator/telco_churn_analysis/README.md

 Two primary drivers explain most of the decline:

 Offer E performance is the largest contributor to churn.
-Customers on Offer E churn at 52.9%, nearly double the overall rate, and represent the main acquisition stream.
+Customers on Offer E churn at 52.9%, nearly double the overall rate, and represent the main targeted acquisition stream.
 This makes the offer both a growth and retention bottleneck.

 Early-tenure churn is a second key issue.
 About 31.9% of customers churn within the first 90 days, suggesting onboarding or problems realizing early value.